-The next steps of the 7-layer salad are to take the chopped up green onions and layer them over the mayonnaise.
+The next steps of the 7-layer salad are to take the chopped-up green onions and layer them over the mayonnaise.
 The green onions are easily cut with kitchen sheers directly over the top of the mayonnaise.
 Then comes the bacon crumbles.
 The infamous black bag of bacon crumbles works.
 But, I like freshly fried bacon and use the packages of scrap bacon I have been getting from Sam's club.
 Normal sliced bacon will work just fine too.
 Layer the bacon on top of the green onions.

 Then spread the parmesan cheese over the top of the bacon and onions.
 Now, if you want a slightly sweeter salad, add sugar.
 But, grandma's 7-layer salad always left it out.
 It will be just fine with it.
 Cover the salad with plastic wrap and refrigerate overnight or until you are ready to eat.

-- Can Miracle Whip be used instead of mayonnaise?
 Yes, absolutely Miracle Whip can be used to make the 7-layer salad.
 I would definitely omit the sugar with Miracle Whip since it is already sweeter.

-- Can the leftover overnight salad be saved?
 I definitely eat this salad for up to two days after it is originally served.

 Overnight Lettuce Salad - 7 Layer Salad with Cauliflower

-- 2 hearts of romaine
+- 2 hearts romaine lettuce

 - 1 head cauliflower

 - 3 stalks celery